 Hermanus today, has over 200 accommodation places, over 50 excellent wineries, over 40 top quality restaurants (many with international awards for excellence) and literally 100's of activities to keep you very busy and entertained.

 During the South African summer school holidays (mid December to mid January) which coincide with the Christmas holidays, Hermanus attracts over 250,000 holiday makers.
 Mainly South Africans who wish to enjoy the town’s seaside and beaches, the fabulous scenery, the wine valley of Hemel-en-Aarde, quaint markets and art galleries, and the many outdoor activities that have sprung up.
-These include – Whale watching (June to December), Great White Shark cage diving, horse riding, sandboarding, quad biking, kayaking, micro-lighting & Cessna plane flights, paragliding, golf, fishing, hiking, mountain biking, bird watching, the local brewery, fynbos & flower nature reserve, sailing, scuba diving, surfing, and more besides.
+These include – Whale watching (June to December), Great White Shark cage diving, horse riding, sandboarding, quad biking, kayaking, Cessna plane flights, paragliding, golf, fishing, hiking, mountain biking, bird watching, the local brewery, fynbos & flower nature reserve, sailing, scuba diving, surfing, and more besides.

 Please click our Articles Main Menu Page to view our extensive library of South Africa tourism related Articles and Things to See and Do.